danbiocchi/ResistorColorBandCalculator_Remastered/README.md

                      the same place it was before.

 - UX/UI - > When the user finishes band selection, the program renders a picture of what the band should look like.
-            Explanation: This feature decreases user error as the user can confirm and compare what was written with the      object that is most likely in hand.
-If the user finds that the colors don't match up he/she is going to realize an error was made and not take the calculation as correct.
+            Explanation: This feature decreases user error as the user can confirm and compare what was written with the      resistor in hand.
+If the user finds that the colors don't match up with their resistor, he/she is going to realize an error was made, reset the program, and try again for a correct calculation.
 This is also a nice visual feature.

 #### User Interface and User Experience Upcoming enhancements.
 - Currently the reset button is found Under File > Reset.
-Thus requiring a large mouse movement and 2 clicks.
+This requires a large mouse movement and 2 clicks.
-1. In the future a reset button will be added to the bottem of the frame reducing mouse movement and only requiring one click.
+1. In the future a reset button will be added to the bottom of the frame, reducing mouse movement and only requiring one click.
-Once this feature is complete it will be the fastest SINGLE USE and MULTI-USE resistance band caluclator found on the interenet (trust me, I looked).
+Once this feature is complete it will be the fastest SINGLE USE and MULTI-USE resistor band calculator found on the interenet (trust me, I looked).